 For students and teachers who are already part of National History Day, Wisconsin 101 has many resources you can use.
 Whether you are working on an exhibit, a paper, a presentation, or a website, we are happy to help!

-“Breaking Barriers”– Objects and the 2020 National History Day Theme
+“Communication in History”– Objects and the 2021 National History Day Theme

 For National History Day, you can write your own object histories, or you can explore our website to find objects that relate to your project.
-Some objects on Wisconsin 101 connect directly with this year’s theme of “Breaking Barriers.”
+Some objects on Wisconsin 101 connect directly with this year’s theme of “Communication in History.”

 Take some time to explore the objects and stories on our site.
 You might be surprised by what kinds of connections you can build!